Skip to main content

 This information shall not be published for scholarships paid to natural persons and other direct support paid to natural persons in most need (refugees and unemployed persons).
 Also the beneficiary organisations are not authorised to publish this type of information in relation to persons receiving a mobility grant under Erasmus+.

-Apart from the requirements regarding the visibility of the project and for the sharing of project results and project impact (which are award criteria), there is an obligation of minimal publicity for each granted project.
+Specific requirements regarding the visibility of the project, sharing of project results and project impact, as well as the obligation to ensure publicity for each granted project

-This must be done according to the provisions included in the grant agreement.
+This must be done according to the provisions included in the call and the grant agreement.
 If these provisions are not fully complied with, the beneficiary’s grant may be reduced.

 Different types of audit procedures may be applied according to the type of Action concerned, the size of the grant awarded and the form of the grant.